* Employment rises by 171,000 jobs in October

 The jobless rate edged up a tenth of a point to 7.9 percent, but that was due to workers surging back into the labor force.
 Only people who are looking for a job count as unemployed.

-The stronger-than-expected data was the last major report card on the economy before Tuesday's presidential election.
+The employment data was the last major report card on the economy before Tuesday's presidential election.
 Polls show Obama and Republican Mitt Romney locked in a dead heat in a race in which the nation's feeble jobs market has been front and center.

 GLASS HALF FULL OR HALF EMPTY?